-Podoplanin (PDPN/Aggrus/T1 α), a platelet aggregation-inducing type I transmembrane sialoglycoprotein, is involved in tumor invasion and metastasis.
+Podoplanin (PDPN/Aggrus/T1α), a platelet aggregation-inducing type I transmembrane sialoglycoprotein, is involved in tumor invasion and metastasis.
 Furthermore, podoplanin expression was reported to be involved in poor prognosis of several cancers.
-Although many anti-podoplanin monoclonal antibodies (MAbs), such as NZ-1 and D2-40, have been established, those epitopes are limited to platelet aggregation-stimulating (PLAG) domain of podoplanin.
-In this study, we developed and characterized a novel anti-podoplanin MAb, LpMab-7, that is more sensitive than NZ-1 in immunohistochemistry.
-We identified the minimum epitope of LpMab-7 as Arg79-Leu83 of human podoplanin, which is different from PLAG domain, using ELISA, Western blot analysis, and flow cytometry.
+Although many anti-podoplanin mAbs such as NZ-1 and D2-40 have been established, those epitopes are limited to platelet aggregation-stimulating (PLAG) domain of podoplanin.
+In this study, we developed and characterized a novel anti-podoplanin mAb, LpMab-7, which is more sensitive than NZ-1 in immunohistochemistry.
+We identified the minimum epitope of LpMab-7 as Arg79-Leu83 of human podoplanin, which is different from PLAG domain, using ELISA, Western-blot, and flow cytometry.
 Because LpMab-7 has high sensitivity against podoplanin, LpMab-7 is expected to be useful for molecular targeting therapy for podoplanin-expressing cancers.